xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 -ri Int : set log ri
 -rs Int64 : set log rs
 -st string : set start time, time specified as HH:MM

+**CHANGELOG TO v0.7.0:**

+ - Added configuration RTWINDOW defining a reporting window for real time data.
+It overrides ANALYSISWINDOW for reporting only
+ - Added overview report mode with configurable template
+ - Option REPSHOW to enable specific reports
+ - Option RTSHOW to enable specific real time values
+ - Display report on browser (maybe)
+ - Consolidated all variables for JS, which are generated dynamically only once, in one file def.js
+ - Removed redundant check on report generation
+ - Added a new API for presence detection including configuration options, use "presence" as type in the series API
+ - Removed declaration of DBS reset channels, they are just placeholders.
+ - Removed possible race at DBS creation
+ - Solved issues with european copies of Excel
+ - In case overview is the only report available, the selector is now hidden

 **CHANGELOG TO v0.6.0:**